AirClip User Guide

 Open Configuration > Open Settings > Auto Recording.
 AirClip uses these silence detector settings to decide when audio has started and when quiet has lasted long enough to stop the clip.

-| Setting | Meaning |
+| Setting | Range | Meaning |

-| Start threshold dB | Recording starts when audio rises to or above this level.
+Recording starts when audio rises to or above this level.
 Less negative values require louder audio before recording begins. |

-| Stop threshold dB | Audio below this level is treated as silence for stopping purposes.
+Audio below this level is treated as silence for stopping purposes.
 Should be slightly lower than the start threshold. |

-| Silence duration seconds | How long audio must stay below the stop threshold before AirClip stops the current clip. |
+How long audio must stay below the stop threshold before AirClip stops the current clip. |

-| Minimum clip seconds | Prevents very short false-trigger clips by requiring a minimum duration before an auto stop can finish a clip. |
+Prevents very short false-trigger clips by requiring a minimum duration before an auto stop can finish a clip. |

-| Auto pre-roll milliseconds | Includes audio just before the detector triggers, so the very beginning of a clip is not cut off. |
+Includes audio just before the detector triggers, so the very beginning of a clip is not cut off. |

 Suggested starting values: -40 dB start threshold, -45 dB stop threshold, 3 seconds silence duration, and 500 ms auto pre-roll.
+AirClip validates these values before saving; the stop threshold must stay at least 3 dB lower than the start threshold.

 Hotkeys